Whatever Happened to Skywriting?

 Asbury-Oliver is one of a few pilots left who still practice the craft, and her company is one of the last remaining full-time skywriting businesses.
 And though she loves flying in her own super-modified De Havilland Chipmunk, and business is steady, it's certainly not the easiest.
 For one, skywriting can be expensive.
 A single, typical job can cost a client anywhere from $5,000 to $15,000.
 And the work itself is heavily dependent on the weather; skies must be clear for messages to be written.

-Despite the uncertainty, expense, and near-rarity of modern skywriting, there is hope for its comeback.
+Despite the uncertainty, expense, and perhaps near-rarity of modern skywriting, there is hope for its comeback.
 Just as Pepsi started a revival in the 70s, now is the perfect time to take to the skies again.
 With the help of social media, skywritten messages are no longer temporary.
 Social media platforms like Facebook, Twitter, and Instagram offer wider message distribution, not to mention the sheer -hype- these messages generate, given their rarity.
 And in a world where vintage, kitsch, and individuality are all the rage, what better way to stand out than with messages painted across the sky?

 But here's one certainty: smoke effects can generally be seen wherever there are air shows, including the U.S. Navy's flight demonstration squadron, the Blue Angels.
 And none of these crowd-dazzling air effects would be possible without smoke oil.